 When I got out, I went to the VA clinic, and of course I was diagnosed with PTSD, but having the tools now that I can use by sitting back and meditating during my time outside, it allowed me to meld back into society without being so filled with turmoil.( 60-70 years of age, four years in PYP, released for three years).

 Impact on Aggression

-Each former inmate described lowered aggressive tendencies, both unprompted within the interviews and also when prompted by questions on verbal aggressionThere was an overall pattern of interviewees describing PYP’s influence on their ability to stay centered in the face of an intense situation.
+Each former inmate described lowered aggressive tendencies, both unprompted within the interviews and also when prompted by questions on verbal aggression.
+There was an overall pattern of interviewees describing PYP’s influence on their ability to stay centered in the face of an intense situation.
 Four former inmates used the term “responsive” instead of “reactive,” and explained that they had learned through PYP to pause in the face of conflict or intensity, notice the sensations in their body, and be at peace in the moment.
 One of the questionnaires given to participants was the Verbal Aggressiveness scale, which showed all interviewees to have a low degree of verbal aggressiveness.
 Interviewees emphasized the learned skills of nonjudgment and acknowledgement of another person’s own internal challenges, enabling them to not take an attack personally, and let it go.
 PYP’s training in attention to the breath in times of stress or difficulty was highly significant and emphasized in each of the interviews.
 The breath is described as being a powerful tool, with the exhale breath as a release valve for stress and intensity.

 The value of service to others was also emphasized in the interviews, which was coupled with a learned desire through PYP to do no harm.
 PYP was also described as being more impactful than other prison programs on aggression, including San Quentin’s “Victim-Offender Education” (VOE) program, and “Guiding Rage into Power” (GRIP), a program specifically built to prevent aggression.
 Each of the inmates who made comparisons between programs had participated in the programs he described.
 All interviewees described PYP as impactful in regard to reducing aggression, and all but one interviewee described PYP as being more impactful than these other programs.
 One former inmate stated: